mcgheee/DHCPMacMonitor/README.md

-# DHCP-PowerShell-Tools
+# DHCPMacMonitor
-Scripts to Manage DHCP via PowerShell
+Script to Monitor DHCP Servers for leases assigned to a list of specified MACs.